TheSwiftAlps/electron/README.md

 * VSCode IDE: https://code.visualstudio.com/ (you can also use a different IDE, but recommended)
     * Node.js plugin for VSCode: https://marketplace.visualstudio.com/items?itemName=waderyan.nodejs-extension-pack
     * Better JS syntax highlight plugin for VSCode: https://marketplace.visualstudio.com/items?itemName=dzannotti.vscode-babel-coloring

+## CSS TLDR

+CSS is a descriptive language defining "classes" which you can assign to HTML elements to describe how should they be rendered.

+This is how